Camera information at bottom of page.

 Although a tripod may be a hassle to carry and set up, the results can be worth the effort -- especially when displayed on HDTV screens where camera movement on static scenes can make an audience a bit "seasick."

-Hand-holding cameras for a period of time can get tiring.
+Hand-holding cameras for a period of time can also get tiring.
 After trying to hold a camera steady for some time, the inevitable fatigue translates into progressively less steady shots.

 The traditional exceptions to using a tripod are in news and sports where you must be mobile enough to follow moving subjects, documentary style production where shots are brief and rapid, and subjective camera shots that simulate what a moving subject is seeing.

 That having been said, in recent years some commercials and many episodic TV dramatic productions have been routinely shot with handheld cameras.
 For one thing, it saves production setup time, which means money.